-Note: No components of the hardware cryptographic engine are used by the loader.
 All cryptographic support used by the module is provided by software.
-The only hardware used by the module is for Tamper Detection and Response hardware.
+The only hardware utilized by the module is for Tamper Detection and Response and non-deterministic random number generation.
 The cryptographic hardware engine is reserved for use by personality applications, which are beyond the scope of this validation.